-(see Part D4 of Policy E7 Industrial intensification, co-location and substitution).
-When considering co-location and intensification of industrial areas, boroughs should ensure that existing businesses and uses do not have unreasonable restrictions placed on them because of the new development.

-- 3.13.5 Noise-generating cultural venues such as theatres, concert halls, pubs, night-clubs and other venues that host live or electronic music should be protected (see Policy HC5 Supporting London's culture and creative industries).
+- 3.13.4 The Agent of Change principle predominantly concerns the impacts of noisegenerating uses and activities but other nuisances should be considered under this policy.
+Other nuisances include dust, odour, light and vibrations (see Policy SI 1 Improving air quality and Policy T7 Deliveries, servicing and construction).
+This is particularly important for development proposed for co-location with industrial uses and the intensification of industrial estates (see Part D4 of Policy E7 Industrial intensification, co-location and substitution).
+When considering co-location and intensification of industrial areas, boroughs should ensure that existing businesses and uses do not have unreasonable restrictions placed on them because of the new development. - 3.13.5 Noise-generating cultural venues such as theatres, concert halls, pubs, nightclubs and other venues that host live or electronic music should be protected (see Policy HC5 Supporting London's culture and creative industries).
 This requires a sensitive approach to managing change in the surrounding area.
 Adjacent development and land uses should be brought forward and designed in ways which ensure established cultural venues remain viable and can continue in their present form without the prospect of licensing restrictions or the threat of closure due to noise complaints from neighbours. - 3.13.6 As well as cultural venues, the Agent of Change principle should be applied to all noise-generating uses and activities including schools, places of worship, sporting venues, offices, shops, industrial sites, waste sites, safeguarded wharves, rail and other transport infrastructure. - 3.13.7 Housing and other noise-sensitive development proposed near to an existing noise-generating use should include necessary acoustic design measures, for example, site layout, building orientation, uses and materials.
 This will ensure new development has effective measures in place to mitigate and minimise potential noise impacts or neighbour amenity issues.
 Mitigation measures should be explored at an early stage in the design process, with necessary and appropriate provisions secured through planning obligations. - 3.13.8 Ongoing and longer-term management of mitigation measures should be considered, for example through a noise management plan.
-Policy T7 Deliveries, servicing and construction provides guidance on managing the impacts of freight, servicing and deliveries. - 3.13.9 Some permitted development, including change of use from office to residential, requires noise impacts to be taken into consideration by the Local Planning Authority as part of the prior approval process.
-Boroughs must take account of national planning policy and guidance on noise, and therefore the Agent of Change principle would apply to these applications.
+Policy T7 Deliveries, servicing and construction provides guidance on managing the impacts of freight, servicing and deliveries.